Psychology 103 - Physiological Psychology » Spring 2022 » Chapter 8 Quiz 2

 Which of the following is a major finding of the Jenkins and colleagues PET study of motor learning?

-B. Contralateral primary motor and somatosensory cortices were equally activated during the performance of newly learned and well-practiced sequences.
+A. Contralateral primary motor and somatosensory cortices were equally activated during the performance of newly learned and well-practiced sequences.

-C. Dorsolateral prefrontal cortex was activated during the performance of newly learned but not well-practiced sequences
+B. Posterior parietal cortex was more activated during the performance of both newly learned sequences than during the performance of well-practiced sequences.

 D. The cerebellum was activated during both newly learned and well-practiced sequences but more during newly learned sequences.